Lukhausen/Lepus/typst/supercharged-dhbw/chapters/conclusion.typ

 Our benchmarking showed that thinking-enabled models are genuinely more versatile.
 The kickstarted thinking model achieved a reward score of 0.22992, significantly outperforming both the base model's 0.12946 and a fine-tuned model without the kickstart incentive, which scored 0.15484.
 While none of the models solved any ARC-AGI-2 problems fully, this marked improvement validates our kickstarting approach and demonstrates its effectiveness in cultivating meaningful reasoning.

-In conclusion, not every model can become a reasoning model—it needs sufficient size and capability.
+In conclusion, not every model can become a reasoning model, it needs sufficient size and capability.
 But we've shown that with the right techniques, we can encourage models to develop more substantive reasoning chains that are better aligned with a task's objectives.
 There's definitely huge potential to improve performance on the ARC-AGI-2 benchmark with the post-training optimizations we've discussed.

 ]